MetaMask/metamask-docs/sdk/get-started/javascript/pure-js.md

 ---
 sidebar_label: Pure JavaScript
 sidebar_position: 2
-description: Set up the SDK in your Pure JavaScript dapp.
+description: Get started with MetaMask SDK using pure JavaScript.
 ---

-# Use MetaMask SDK with pure JavaScript
+# Get started using pure JavaScript

-Import [MetaMask SDK](../../../concepts/sdk/index.md) into your pure JavaScript dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
+Import MetaMask SDK into your pure JavaScript dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
 The SDK for pure JavaScript has the [same prerequisites](index.md#prerequisites) as for standard JavaScript.